ShadesAndGrays/SecureAITraining/dapp/README.md

 # DAPP

 This is the front end of the application.
 Users will be able to interact with the smart contract deployed on the blockchain.
+For the prototype, a single flask server would be used to simulate multiple clients performing the training

 The users would be able to:
 - [x] Connect the wallet